 Marina Veziko is a Helsinki-based designer specializing in branding and art direction.
 She has worked with a wide range of both domestic and international clients and her practice moves fluently between cultural and commercial fields.
 Her award-winning work has been widely featured on several design platforms.
 In 2016 she was awarded with the Nordic Creative Talent Award by Adobe and in 2021 she was selected Graphic Designer of the Year in Finland by Grafia.

 You can participate in the Paimio Sanatorium 90 – Human Perspective poster competition from 10 February to 10 March, 2023.
-The competition rules and prizes will be announced soon.
-Subscribe to the Finnish Design Shop newsletter and stay tuned!

 The competition is organized by the Paimio Sanatorium Foundation.
 Its lead partner is Grafia – Association of Visual Communication Designers in Finland, with Finnish Design Shop as a partner.
 The creative partner for the competition is so_helsinki.
 Rafaela Seppälä, board member of Sanoma Oyj is the patron of the competition.